-- Off-Campus Lunch applies only on normal school days and exam week, but not Odyssey week. - Seniors may leave during both lunch and tutorial blocks. - Seniors who have a club meeting on Monday, Wednesday, or Friday should not go off-campus for lunch. - Seniors who are asked by a teacher (with one day's notice) to remain during Tutorial should not go off-campus lunch. - Seniors must return to campus before their after-lunch class period begins. - Should seniors have an official Free Period directly after lunch, they would return before their next class begins. - Seniors must exit and enter the building only through the Front Foyer. - Seniors must sign in and sign out at the Reception Desk with the time given on the Reception Clock.
-Seniors can sign in and sign out only their own names, not the names of classmates. - Seniors may use cell phones once they are out of the building. - Seniors should drive safely in and out of parking lot. - Seniors should be respectful patrons at any dining establishment. - Seniors may use leftover time to run any errands, if they return to campus on time.
+- Off-Campus Lunch applies only on normal school days and exam week, but not Odyssey week. - Seniors may leave during both lunch and tutorial blocks. - Seniors who have a club meeting on Monday, Wednesday, or Friday should not go off-campus for lunch. - Seniors who are asked by a teacher (with one day's notice) to remain during Tutorial should not go off-campus lunch. - Seniors must return to campus before their after-lunch class period begins. - Should seniors have an official Free Period directly after lunch, they would return before their next class begins. - Seniors must exit and enter the building only through the Front Foyer. - At the Reception Desk, seniors must sign in and sign out only themselves, not their classmates. - Seniors may use cell phones once they are out of the building. - Seniors should drive safely in and out of the parking lot. - Seniors should be respectful patrons at any dining establishment. - Seniors may use leftover time to run any errands, if they return to campus on time.